Canning Tomato Sauce

 It's all about time and temperature.
 Your goal is to prevent any mold or enzymes from spoiling your food.
 When the jars of tomatoes are processed in the water bath at the right temperature, it creates a vacuum seal that keeps the bacteria out.

-How long do canned jars of tomato sauce last?
+How long do canned jars of marinara sauce last?

 Tomato sauce that has been canned in a water bath can last up to 18 months on a shelf in a cool and dry location.
 Be sure to label jars properly with the date.

-• Wash and dry lids and bands before using.
+• It's important to use sterilized jars.
+Wash and dry lids and bands before using.
 Use new lids for every recipe so they will close properly.

 • For best results, gather all of your equipment and ingredients in one place.
 This will help prep time go much faster.

-• Be sure to read these food safety tips from the National Center for Home Food Preservation before canning tomato sauce.
+• Read these food safety tips from the National Center for Home Food Preservation to ensure a safe canning experience.

-If you're looking for some great recipes that use fresh tomatoes from the garden, check out these favorites...
+Homemade marinara sauce has a unique flavor that tastes amazing in pasta recipes like Cheesy Skillet SpaghettiBaked Ziti and Baked Meatballs with Feta.
+If you're looking for some great recipes that use fresh tomatoes from the garden, check out these favorites:

 Recipe Card